 CDC Agent Installation

 The Matillion CDC Agent is provided as a container image.
-This image is required to be deployed and configured within your organization's private cloud and/or on-premises technology stack, and will require access to the source database, the target cloud data lake, and secrets management application of either AWS Secrets Manager or Azure Key Vault.
+This image is required to be deployed and configured within your organization's private cloud and/or on-premises technology stack, and will require access to the source database, the target cloud data lake, and secrets management application of either AWS Secrets Manager, Azure Key Vault, or Google Secret Manager.

 A high-level overview of the installation process

-- A new agent is created in Matillion Data Loader.
+- A new agent is defined within Matillion Data Loader, which provides the required values for deployment.

-- A Platform Key is generated (if not already done so for this account) and stored in AWS Secrets Manager or Azure Key Vault.
+- A Platform Key is generated (if not already done so for this account) and stored in AWS Secrets Manager, Azure Key Vault, or Google Secret Manager.
 Database passwords must also be stored in this manner.

 - Cloud resources are created for use by the agent such as storage and logs.
 See specific installation guides for more information: